-The lease has been used as a staging area for cattle coming to and from the Lower Owens sends cows with calves to the Forest Service's Monache Meadows on July 1 and grazes this allotment until about October 1.
+The lease has been used as a staging area for cattle coming to and from the Lower Owens River area on their way to graze Forest Service lands in the southern Sierras.
+The lessee typically sends cows with calves to the Forest Service's Monache Meadows on July 1 and grazes this allotment until about October 1.
 Animals are taken to the Lone Pine area to winter.